The Knowing Field in Family Constellations

 What the Knowing Field May Reveal

-Family Constellations suggests the knowing field may help reveal:
+Family Constellations suggests the Knowing Field may help reveal:

 • unconscious family loyalties